mbpfws/elecosys-app/COMMIT_MESSAGE.md

-# Implement Landing Page Redesign (Features and How It Works Sections)
+# Implement Landing Page Redesign (Testimonials and Stats Sections)

 ## Summary
-Implemented significant improvements to the landing page components to match the reference design, focusing on the Features and How It Works sections.
+Implemented significant improvements to the landing page components to match the reference design, focusing on the Testimonials and Stats sections.
 This is part of the comprehensive redesign plan to enhance the visual appeal and user experience of the landing page.

 ## Changes

 ### Component Improvements
-- Redesigned FeaturesSection with vertical card layout and 3-column grid:
+- Redesigned TestimonialsSection with improved card design and carousel navigation:
-  - Changed from horizontal to vertical card layout with centered content
-  - Implemented larger, more prominent icons with better styling
+  - Redesigned testimonial cards with improved layout and styling
-  - Created a 3-column grid layout on desktop (1-column on mobile, 2-column on tablet)
+  - Enhanced the quote styling and positioning
-  - Improved spacing, typography, and visual hierarchy
+  - Improved avatar display with better shadows and borders
+  - Added better spacing and typography for improved readability
   - Enhanced background elements with additional decorative elements
-  - Fixed responsive behavior across all screen sizes

-- Redesigned HowItWorksSection with better visual flow and proper illustrations:
+  - Improved carousel navigation with better styling and animations
-  - Added proper illustrations for each step
+  - Added instructional text for mobile users

-  - Improved the visual flow between steps with better connecting elements
+- Redesigned StatsSection with enhanced counter animation and impact section:
-  - Enhanced the avatar styling with larger size and better shadows
+  - Enhanced stat cards with gradient borders and better styling
+  - Improved counter animation with better typography and styling
+  - Added decorative elements to enhance visual appeal
+  - Redesigned impact section with 3D perspective effect for the image
-  - Added a video showcase section with play button overlay
+  - Added gradient overlay and decorative elements to the image
   - Improved typography and spacing for better readability
-  - Added subtle animations and hover effects for better engagement
   - Enhanced background elements with additional decorative elements

 ### Documentation Updates